aaronwmorris/indi-allsky/README.md

 Currently, only Amazon Web Services is supported, but other providers could be easily be added.
 Just open an issue.

-Estimated cost for an allsky camera holding 90 days of timelapses and 30 days of images (day and night):  ~$2.00 (USD) per month  (50GB of data + 180,000 requests)
+Estimated cost for an allsky camera holding 90 days of timelapses and 30 days of images on AWS (day and night):  ~$2.00 (USD) per month  (50GB of data + 180,000 requests)

+AWS S3 and GCP Storage are currently supported.

 *Note:  As of writing this, the AWS free tier for S3 supports 5GB and 2000 requests per month.
 In a single night, I achieved 80% of the requests limit (8 hours of images every 15 seconds is 1920 upload requests).
 The free tier is only sufficient for basic testing, but not long term usage.*